-Due to unforeseen circumstances i.e. storm damage, power outages, equipment failure, disaster in the nearby area or other temporary problems, Bright Starts CELC may be instructed to close or evacuate by other regulatory bodies such as the Ministry of Education, the Region of Waterloo, local Fire or Police Department.
-Should such an event occur, Parents, Guardians or Emergency Contacts will be informed by telephone should Bright Starts CELC be closed, and you will be asked to pick up your child(ren) as soon as possible.
-This process will take time, however, so please assist the Staff by ensuring your contact information is up-to-date.
-If necessary, the children will be evacuated to alternate facilities where you may pick them up.
-Our emergency shelter is The Columbia Ice Field located on Hagey Blvd across from the School of Optometry.
+Due to unforeseen circumstances (i.e. storm damage, power outages, equipment failure, disaster in the nearby area or other temporary problems), Bright Starts may be instructed to close or evacuate by other regulatory bodies such as the Ministry of Education, the Region of Waterloo, or the local Fire or Police Department.
+Parents, Guardians or Emergency Contacts will be informed by telephone should Bright Starts be closed, and you will be asked to pick up your child(ren) as soon as possible.
+To assist with this process, ensure that contact information is up-to-date.
+If necessary, the children will be evacuated to alternate facilities where parents may pick them up.
+Our emergency shelter is The Columbia Ice Field Athletic Centre located on Hagey Blvd across from the School of Optometry.

 Communication Procedure for Centre Closures

 A decision to close the centre will be made by 6:30 a.m. when possible.
 Bright Starts’ telephone service and website will be updated to reflect the closure, with additional communication sent to families via email.
 The closure will also be communicated through UW’s Communications and Public Affairs Office and the Region’s local radio stations 96.7 CHYM FM and 570 NEWS and will be listed on their website www.chymfm.com and www.570news.com.

 Professional Development Day